-I live in Brazil, with my wife, and we are interested in living in the United States.
-My daughter went to college in the U.S., then got a job with a computer company, and now has just been approved for U.S. residence.
+My wife and I are interested in living in the United States.
+My daughter went to a U.S. college, then got a job, and now has just been approved for U.S. residence.
 Can she help us to immigrate to the U.S.?
 How long will it take?

 As a U.S. lawful permanent resident (a green card holder), your daughter may eventually be able to help you and your wife immigrate to the United States, but not just yet.
 U.S. lawful permanent residents can, under U.S. immigration law, petition for their spouses and children to immigrate, but not for their parents.